-altispinus, but are similar in proportions with those of Corythosaurus casuarius.
-The sacrum consists of 15 or 16 vertebrae, including dorsosacral and caudosacral contributions, whereas the sacrum of adult hadrosaurids usually consists of 10 to 12 vertebrae (Lull and Wright, 1942; Horner et al., 2004).
+sembles that of Tsintaosaurus spinorhinus.
+The dentary is relatively low and not markedly deflected ventrally at its rotral end; the dental battery is composed of about 32 rows.
+The diastema is rather long , about twothirds the length of the dental battery.
+Dentary teeth are proportionally less high than in Charonosaurus jiayinensis.
+The neck , including the proatlas , is completely preserved.
+It is remarkably elongated , formed by 18 cervical vertebrae , although a maximum of 15 cervical vertebrae was previously reported in hadrosaurids (Lull and Wright, 1942; Horner et al., 2004).
+The neural spines of the dorsal vertebrae are not as elevated as those of Hypacrosaurus altispinus, but are similar in proportions with those of Corythosaurus casuarius.
 The neural spines of the sacrals are the tallest of the series, but are distinctly lower than in Barsboldia sicinskii.
 The tail is composed of more than 70 vertebrae in articulation.
 The neural spines and haemal arches on the caudal vertebrae are not as elongated as in Hypacrosaurus altispinus.
-On the proximal third of the tail, the tips of adjacent neural spines form an additional articulation that made this part of the vertebral column particularly rigid: the proximal border of the distal spine forms a knob-like process that inserts into a cup-shaped depression on the distal border of the preceding spine.
+On the prox- imal third of the tail, the tips of adjacent neural spines form an additional articulation that made this part of the vertebral column particularly rigid: the proximal border of the distal spine forms a knob-like process that inserts into a cup-shaped depression on the distal border of the preceding spine.
 This feature, present on at last 6 vertebrae, seems too regular to be regarded as pathological; however, this latter hypothesis cannot be rejected pending the discovery of other Olorotitan specimens.
-The fused sternals are of lambeosaurine morphology, with a relatively long 'paddle'.
-The scapula is more elongated than in other hadrosaurids: although the thin borders of this bone are slightly damaged, the L/W ratio may be confidently estimated at 6.2.
+The fused sternals are of lambeosaurine morphology, with a relatively long paddle'.
+The scapula is more elongated than in other hadrosaurids: although the thin borders of this bone are slightly damaged , the L/W ratio may be confidently estimated at 6.2.
 The coracoid is stout, with a relatively small coracoid hook and a very prominent knob for insertion of a powerful M. biceps.
 The humerus is very robust, with a very prominent deltopectoral crest, as is usually observed in lambeosaurines.
-The ilium resembles that of Corythosaurus casuarius and Lambeosaurus lambei, with a ventrally-deflected preacetabular process, a rather robust postacetabular process and a massive antitrochanter.
+The ilium resembles that of Corvthosaurus casuarius and Lambeosaurus lambei, with a ventrally deflected preacetabular process, a rather robust postacetabular process and a massive antitrochanter.
 The ischium is robust and its terminus is footed, as is usual in lambeosaurines; however, the general robustness of the bone and the development of the terminal foot are less than in Hypacrosaurus altispinus and Parasaurolophus cyrtocristatus.
 Both the femur and the tibia are equal in size.
 The lesser trochanter of the femur is particularly prominent, but the fourth trochanter of the femur and the cnemial crest of the tibia are moderately developed.
 The astragalus and calcaneum are fused to the tibia and fibula; such fusion can be observed in other adult lambeosaurines.
 The astragalus is laterally skewed, as observed in all hadrosaurids except Parasaurolophus and Charonosaurus.